Flank/flank-dashboard/metrics/web/docs/features/in_progress_builds/01_in_progress_builds_introduction.md

 The most important fact is that the in-progress build should be displayed as an animated bar.
 This results in changes with creating an additional widget that would apply the build result popup with appropriate graph indicator and padding to the bar itself.
 This additional widget is `BuildResultBarComponent` meaning that this is not the bar itself - it's a component that displays the bar.
 The bar, in its turn, requires changes to select which of low-level bar implementations to show: `MetricsColoredBar` for finished builds or `MetricsAnimatedBar` for in-progress builds.

 The build result bar graph also requires changes with moving part of its logic to the top widget.
 This simplifies the widget structure and improves testing as the bar graph itself becomes more complex.
 Thus, the displaying logic with missing bars and builds date range should be a part of `BuildResultsMetricGraph`.
 And the `BuildResultBarGraph` should be responsible for displaying a graph itself without missing bars.
 The bar graph also should be changed to support rebuilding bars if the list of build results contains in-progress builds.
 For this purpose, we should create a `BuildResultDurationStrategy` that would detect the build result type and return the build's duration.
 Using this strategy, the `BuildResultBarGraph` can provide data to display to the low-level `BarGraph`.
-Also, when detecting in-progress builds, the `BuildResultBarGraph` should enable a timer that would rebuild a bar graph providing a smooth animation for in-progress builds.
+Also, when detecting in-progress builds, the `BuildResultBarGraph` should subscribe to the `TimerNotifier` updates and rebuild the graph.
+This provides a smooth animation for in-progress builds.

 About other style changes consider the [Appearance Changes Notes](#appearance-changes-notes) section.